Permafrost/Tundra/SERVICES.md

 422 Unprocessable Entity   | Received content failed validation 500 Internal Server Error  | All other errors that occur while processing

 When invoked via transports other than HTTP, for example FTP, if the content is received successfully the service invocation will succeed and an empty response body is returned.
 If a security or any other exception is encountered, the service invocation will fail by rethrowing the exception.

 When invoked by a wrapping service, any exceptions encountered will be thrown to the calling service.
 It is then the calling service's responsibility to set an appropriate response for the transport in question.

 Refer to `tundra.message.format:recognize` for further details on how message formats are recognized by this service.

+Note: the successful HTTP response code 202 can be overridden to use a different code via the Tundra package configuration setting:
+`feature/message/receive/response/code`.

 ---